LORD-MicroStrain/mip_sdk/README.md

 --------

 * Send commands using a single function
-* MIP packet creation
-* MIP packet parsing and field iteration
-* Data field deserialization
 * Suitable for bare-metal microcontrollers
-  * Small code size and memory footprint
+  * Minimal code size and memory footprint
   * No dynamic memory allocation
   * No dependence on any RTOS or threading
 * Simple to interface with existing projects
+  * FindMsclEmbedded.cmake is included for CMake-based projects
 * Can be used to parse offline binary files
-* C and C++ interfaces
+* C API for those who can't use C++
+* C++ API for safety, flexibility, and convenience.

+* Advanced Features
+  * MIP packet creation
+  * MIP packet parsing and field iteration
+  * Data field deserialization

 Examples
 --------

-* Get device information - queries the device strings and prints them to stdout.
+* Get device information [C++] - queries the device strings and prints them to stdout.
-* Watch IMU - Configures the IMU for streaming and prints the data to stdout.
+* Watch IMU [C, C++] - Configures the IMU for streaming and prints the data to stdout.
+* Product-specific examples:
+  * GQ7 setup [] - Configures the device for typical usage.
+  * CV7 setup [] - Configures the device for typical usage.
+  * CV7 event [] - Configures a data trigger to output a message.

 You'll need to enable at least one of the communications interfaces in the CMake configuration (see below) to use the examples.